-With an engaging style and offbeat approach that uses humor, anecdotal material, and contemporary references, Davis makes his subjects-often viewed as boring come vividly to life.
-People Magazine once said, “Reading him is like returning to the classroom of the best teacher you ever had.”
-He speaks frequently before public library and educational groups about the need to make learning more appealing and has appeared at the American Museum of Natural History, the Smithsonian Institute, and the New-York Historical Society.
+With an engaging style and offbeat approach that uses humor, anecdotal material, and contemporary references, Davis makes subjects often viewed as boring come vividly to life.
+People magazine once said, "Reading him is like returning to the classroom of the best teacher you ever had."
+Davis speaks frequently before public libraries and educational groups about the need to make learning fun.
+He makes 'virtual visits' into classrooms around the country and the world to speak to students and teachers about a host of subjects.
+Davis has also taken his "Don't Know Much About® Quiz Show," complete with buzzers and lights, into venues around the country.
+With Davis at the helm, asking questions, the show allows adults and children the chance to be a game show contestant and highlight what they know in a wide range of subjects.
+Davis has performed his game show at the American Museum of Natural History, the Smithsonian, and the New-York Historical Society, among other places.
+He has also addressed teacher's groups such as the National Council for Social Studies and Gilder Lehrman, and has contributed to TED Ed's website, Lessons Worth Sharing.

-Praise for Don't Know Much About History: Anniversary Edition
+Praise for Don't Know Much About ® History:

 "If you've always wondered exactly what Boss Tweed bossed and what Tammany Hall was, Davis is your man."